xbeat/Machine-Learning/README.md

 Transformers have revolutionized natural language processing and other sequence-based tasks.
 By incorporating hyperbolic geometry, we can enhance their ability to capture hierarchical structures in data.
 This presentation explores the integration of hyperbolic geometry into transformer architectures using Python.

+## Understanding LSTMs with Python

+Introduction to LSTMs

+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network designed to overcome the vanishing gradient problem in traditional RNNs.
+LSTMs are particularly effective for processing and predicting time series data, making them ideal for tasks like natural language processing, speech recognition, and time series forecasting.

 ## Visualizing Scheme Theory with Python

 Introduction to Schemes